 Time of Baptism

-Infant Baptisms are scheduled for 10am in Spanish and 11am in English on the last Saturday of the month except during Lent and Advent.
+Infant Baptisms are scheduled for 10am in Spanish and 11am in English on every Saturday (except 1st Saturday) of the month except during Lent and Advent.
 Allowances may be made for the Baptism at other times after consultation with the pastor.

 Baptism for Children and Youth